roblouie/structjs/readme.md

 ## Usage

-As an example, let's write a program that reads in a bitmap image file.
+As an example, let's write a program that reads in a bitmap image file, displays information about it, then modifies the image.
 Using [information about the file format](http://www.ece.ualberta.ca/~elliott/ee552/studentAppNotes/2003_w/misc/bmp_file_format/bmp_file_format.htm) we know that the file header should look like this:

 #### Bitmap File Header